John Capper: First World War

-Retirement
+Retirement and final years

-In July 1918, Capper left the War Office and commanded the 64th Division in England until May 1919, when he took over command of Number 1 Area in France and Flanders.
-In September 1919, Capper became Lieutenant-Governor of Guernsey and took over command of the island's military installations.
-He held the post for five years and during that time was made Colonel-Commandant of the Royal Tank Corps.
-On 11 July 1921, he was made a Knight Commander of the Royal Victorian Order.
-Retiring in 1925, Capper remained associated with the Tank Corps and also became a governor of Wellington College, associations he retained until 1946.
+In July 1918, Capper left the War Office and commanded the 64th Division in England until May 1919, when the war was over, when he took over command of Number 1 Area in France and Flanders.

+In July 1920, Capper became lieutenant Governor of Guernsey and took over command of the island's military installations, succeeding Lieutenant General Sir Launcelot Kiggell.
+He held the post for five years and during that time was made, in July 1921, a Knight Commander of the Royal Victorian Order and colonel commandant of the Royal Tank Corps in September 1923.
+Retiring from the army in July 1925, Capper remained associated with the Royal Tank Corps and also became a governor of Wellington College, associations he retained until 1946.

 During the Second World War, Capper joined the Hampshire Home Guard and remained on duty with the unit until 1943.
 Post-War he retired fully to Bramdean House and remained there until shortly before his death.
-He was widowed in 1953 and died at Esperance Nursing Home in Eastbourne in May 1955, leaving a daughter.
+He was widowed in 1953 and died at the age of 93 at Esperance Nursing Home in Eastbourne in May 1955, leaving a daughter.
 In 1971, his collected papers, and those of his brother Thompson, who had been an instructor at the Staff College, Camberley, were donated to the Liddell Hart Centre for Military Archives at King's College London where they are still available to researchers.